santibreo/pj-site/source/posts/finance/2020-11-23-amortization.rst

 years.
 You would have paid on average a mortgage fee of 1562'53€ and the rent would be instead 1378'70€.
-Both this situations are out of scope for most of us (people around 30 years) but, if you are thinking about buying, you should know that you are reducing your savings/investment capacity for the next 20 years (or more), and paying to the Bank and the government more than 35% of the house price for letting you buy it.
-I consider these results a proper approximation in the current scenario.
+Both this situations are out of scope for most of us (people around 30 years) but, if you are thinking about buying, you should know that you are reducing your savings / investment capacity for the next 20 years (or more), and paying to the Bank and the Government more than 33% of the house price for letting you buy it.
+I consider these results a proper approximation to the current (2020) scenario.